Top

 • Rent paid which is less than 10% of the basic salary + DA

 • Standard deduction: Salaried individuals are eligible for a standard deduction of INR 50,000 under the tax regime of 2023-24.
+For FY 2025, the standard deduction under the new regime is INR 75,000.

 • Leave Travel Allowance: LTA only includes domestic travel and can be claimed twice in a period of 4 years.
 However, it covers transportation costs and not the entire trip.